Overview

 CORE products support UNHCR’s leadership and coordination role in refugee emergencies through the development and dissemination of quality information products to support evidence-informed action, enhance the visibility of the response and its impact, mobilize funding, etc. The guiding philosophy of CORE is to make the best use of information available, and to consistently make it available for analysis and re-use by UNHCR partners, the wider humanitarian and development community, donors, researchers, and other public audiences.

 CORE is not an information system in and of itself.
-It is a means for visualizing and sharing data that are a result of information systems that are established in emergencies.
 These may be UNHCR information systems or systems of the government, authorities, or partners.

 CORE products are designed to become more detailed, precise, and data-centric over time.
 A CORE product in the first week may rely mainly on secondary data, and include more general information, narrative, and estimates.
 By the third or fourth week, it is expected that the CORE product will be several pages with more disaggregated data, verified information, and cover various aspects of the response.

 CORE products are intended to meet information needs in the early days of a refugee emergency.
-After about four weeks, CORE products will begin to transition to other types of information products, which could be dynamic dashboards, monthly bulletins, or other regularly maintained products.
+After several weeks or months, CORE products can transition to other types of information products, which could be dynamic dashboards, monthly bulletins, or other regularly maintained products.

 The products are posted, along with other relevant information outputs, on UNHCR’s Operational Data Portal (ODP).

 UNHCR staff interested in more technical guidance on CORE products, can access the CORE guidance on the UNHCR Data Community Hub.
 Please note this is accessible only to UNHCR staff.
-The publicly accessible website on CORE is core.unhcr.org (link coming soon)
+An overview of CORE is available to UNHCR staff on the intranet.

 b) Emergency Mapping